-Although mostly centered on migration, talk of Latin American foreign policy has increased as the presidential primaries near.
-Presidential hopefuls have ripped into President Donald Trump’s immigration policy, especially focusing on his “zero tolerance” policy.
-South Bend, Indiana Mayor Pete Buttigieg has called it “dead wrong” and former Secretary of Housing and Urban Development Julian Castro has vowed to decriminalize migration and admit climate refugees who ask for asylum.
+Although mostly centered on migration, talk of Latin American foreign policy has increased as we inch closer to the presidential primaries.
+Presidential hopefuls have ripped into President Donald Trump’s immigration policy, especially focusing on his “zero tolerance” and family separation policy.
+South Bend, Indiana Mayor Pete Buttigieg called it “dead wrong” and former Secretary of Housing and Urban Development Julian Castro vowed to decriminalize migration and admit climate refugees who ask for asylum.

-Here is what some Democratic presidential hopefuls (and former contenders) have said about Latin American foreign policy so far.
+Here is what some Democratic presidential hopefuls (and former contenders) have said about U.S. foreign policy toward Latin American so far.

 Michael Bennet (U.S. Senator for Colorado)

 Michael Bennet made an impact in the most recent democratic debate with his strong stance on Latin America.
 Bennet has stated that if he is elected, he will work toward fixing the current humanitarian crisis at the border by working directly with Latin American leaders as well as putting pressure on U.S. officials to do more to address the crisis at the border in a humane way.
 He believes that by reaching out to various leaders in Central America, he will be able to come up with solutions toward various problems within the countries themselves, to address the problem at the root rather than focusing solely on the border itself.
 On January 16, Bennet voted in favor of the new United States-Mexico-Canada Agreement.